apache/cordova-ios/README.md

 Nightly builds are generated daily and may be **unstable**.

-- GitHub deactivates our cron task because the repo hasnt has any activity over a period of time.
-We just have to restart the cron task.
-This might happen ever 3 months.
 - NPM cached and didnt detect one of our nightly releases so a another package that relied on it couldnt be fetched and failed.

 See more regarding nightly builds: https://cordova.apache.org/contribute/nightly_builds.html